-Selling t shirts can be a satisfying and lucrative exercise but you need to prepare well or things will go wrong.
+Selling t shirts can be a satisfying and lucrative exercise, I was fortunate to spend some time with a fellow who owns a contract screen printing Dallas shop.
+We spoke at lengths about what it takes to be successful in this business, you need to prepare well or things will go wrong.
 Here are a few points to remember when getting your design to print:

 1. Design the artwork in the correct format.